Roof Replacement Cost

 Failure to complete these stages could result in hefty fines and even difficulties selling your property!
 As a result, it is always easier and safer to follow regulations to avoid future complications.

-Types of Roofs
+Pros and Cons of Different Types of Roofs

+Depending on the architecture of a home, the roof can make up to 40% of the exterior, often playing a significant role in the overall appearance and curb appeal.
 When the time comes to replace your roof, choose roofing materials and shingle colours that complement the shape or slope of your roof and the exterior design of your home.

-This section will discuss the various roofing types and their benefits and drawbacks.
+This section will discuss the various roofing types and their benefits and drawbacks:

 Gable Roof

 Gable roofs are known as pitched or peaked roofs.
-These roofs have two sloped sides that meet at the top to form a ridge.
-Their triangular shape distinguishes them.
-Gabled roofs come in various styles, but the most common are open gable and box gable.
+These roofs have two sloped sides that meet at the top to form a ridge, and their triangular shape distinguishes them.

 • ✔ Because of the higher slope, this roof can quickly shed both water and snow, making it suitable for areas with heavy rainfall or harsh winters.